 An owner trust can be used to register your aircraft if you do not meet the requirements to register an aircraft in your own name.
 A voting trust may also be another option and I address voting trusts in a separate article.

 Consider using one of the companies who regularly act as owner trustee to avoid delay in obtaining FAA determination that the trustee and the trust satisfy the regulatory requirements.
 There are regulatory requirements trustees must satisfy, such as each trustee meeting the FAA’s definition of U.S. citizen or resident alien.
 Required language must also be in each trust agreement.
 Changing the language of an existing trust requires time and input from the original trust counsel as well as aviation counsel.
 A copy of the trust must be submitted to the FAA as well as a copy of each document legally affecting a relationship under the trust.
-Prior to December 2020, it was not uncommon to obtain an opinion from the FAA with respect to an owner trust in a few days.
-On December 21, 2020, the FAA issued a letter modifying the processing time for FAA opinion issuance to at least 10 working days so advance planning is critical to avoid delays.
+Prior to December 2020, it was not uncommon to obtain an opinion from the FAA with respect to an owner trust, however that changed in 2021.
 Although you can request that your trust be kept confidential, the additional time and expense of trying to add the aircraft to an existing trust is usually not the most expedient way to register an aircraft.

 Michelle M. Wade is a Partner with the aviation law firm of Jetstream Aviation Law, P.A. and counsel clients on the acquisition, financing and operation of corporate jets operated under Part 91 and Part 135 of the US Federal Aviation Regulations.
 Jetstream Aviation Law can be found at www.JetstreamLaw.com.
 Michelle Wade (mwade@jetstreamlaw.com)